habibmostafa/company-cost-calculator/StoryTracker.md

 * create front end react app with basic read functionality to show employee first name
 * create single page with text fields and submit button with material ui
 * implement table for display only
+* create query for company cost calculation
+* implement search and display of company costs